vortesserax-wb/vftvdb/external-url/developer.imdb.com/documentation/developer.imdb.md

 ### What is Amazon Athena?

+Amazon Athena is an interactive query service that makes it easy to analyze data directly in Amazon Simple Storage Service (Amazon S3) using standard SQL.
+For more information, and for getting started with Athena, read the user guide.

 ### Getting Started

+You first need to create a database in Athena.
+This process is documented in the user guide.

+When you have a database, you’re ready to create a table that’s based on the dataset.
+You need to upload your dataset to Amazon S3.
+When you specify a location for your table you should use a trailing slash for your folder or bucket.
+Do not use file names or glob characters.

+**Use:** s3://S3-BUCKET/S3-KEY/

+**Don’t use:** s3://S3-BUCKET s3://S3-BUCKET/S3-KEY/* s3://S3-BUCKET/S3-KEY/DATASET.JSONL.GZ

+Athena will query all objects in the specified location so it is important that only one dataset is found at that path.

+To create a table use the create table DDL statement found at the end of this document.
+Remember to set the location to the location of your dataset.
+If you do not need to query all of the columns in the table you can remove them from the create table DDL statement.

+Now that you have a table created in Athena based on the data in Amazon S3, you can run queries on the table and see the results in Athena.

+We have provided some example queries for common use cases.

 ### What Are the Highest-Rated Movies On IMDb?

+IMDb user ratings can be found in the title essential dataset as part of the imdbRating structure.

 ### What Are the Title Texts for the Titles That a Person Is Known For?